cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 8. return sign
 ~~~

-Note that any valid sgn0 function for extension fields must iterate over
+Note that any sgn0 function for extension fields must iterate over
 the entire vector representation of the input element.
 To see why, imagine a function sgn0\* that ignores the final entry in its
 input vector, and consider a field element x = (0, x\_2).